 • A Social Security number.

-• A background check, which is a screening service conducted by a third party.
+• Undergo a background check, which is a screening service conducted by a third party.
 The purpose of the background check is to reveal any criminal background, charges related to reckless driving, DUIs, or car accidents, suspended licenses, and operating a vehicle without insurance.
 The TNC accepts or rejects a driver’s application based on the results of the background check.

 In addition, most TNCs have minimum vehicle requirements, such as valid license plates, four doors, be 15 years old or newer, and pass a safety inspection.
 In South Carolina, the Office of Regulatory Staff is responsible for regulating TNCs and their drivers.